Sid672/Rangoli/README.md

 ![](https://media.giphy.com/media/hmRzYbArCq1i6rFfmo/giphy.gif)

-These are my rough diagram to draw Rangoli.
+These are my rough diagram of Rangoli.
 Don't worry if you are not good in drawing, it's ok.
 The rough figure is basically used for calculations of length (in pixels) and angle (in degrees).

 ![](https://github.com/Sid672/Breakfast_plate/blob/main/bk_9.PNG?raw=true)
 ![](https://github.com/Sid672/Breakfast_plate/blob/main/bk_10.PNG?raw=true)